cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 The measurement equipment needed for this procedure is an energy data logger that has the capacity to measure AC voltage and current.

+The sensors used to measure AC current are known as current transformers.
+This is because they operate like the transformers used by utility companies to step-up and step-down voltage.
+Alternating current in the conductor (the wire that is being measured) induces a voltage on the current transformer which then produces a current signal that the data logger detects and records.
+However, unlike utility transformers, the measurement equipment only transforms a tiny portion of the current flowing through the wire that is being measured.
+AC voltage is measured with voltage leads (usually alligator clips).

+If you are NYC agency personnel and you require measurement tools, data loggers, meters or sensors, NYC Energy Tools offers equipment lending through it's [Field Equipment Lending Library](https://nycenergytools.com/equipment/).
+The following equipment is available for gathering the data outlined in this measurement technique:

 <div class="equip-grid">

 {{< equipment_link url="https://nycenergytools.com/equipment/energy-logger-2/" imgUrl="https://nycenergytools.com/wp-content/uploads/2021/05/Energy_Logger_-_Elite_Pro-5-300x300.jpg" title="Enegry Data Logger" excerpt="Provides a measurement of true RMS power from voltage and current inputs and records long-term power (kW) and energy (kWh) measurements.
 Requires ELOG19 software and a USB connection cable for programming and downloading data files." >}}